The Bangladesh Meteorological Department has advised maritime ports to be on alert as a deep convection has formed over the Bay of Bengal.

-All fishing boats and trawlers have been advised to remain close to the coast and proceed with caution till the further notice, according to a bulletin issued by Bangladesh Meteorological Department (BMD).
+All fishing boats and trawlers have been instructed to remain close to the coast and proceed with caution, reports bdnews24.com.

 The monsoon is moderately active over Bangladesh at present, according to the Met Office.

 The country is likely to experience rains for the next few days.